JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Selected Windows 11 Pro as the image.
+- Select Windows 11 Pro as the image.
-- Confirmed the VM architecture.
+- Confirm the VM architecture.
-- Selected the VM size for the lab.
+- Select the VM size for the lab.
-- Entered the administrator username.
+- Enter the administrator username.
-- Entered and confirmed the administrator password.
+- Enter and confirm the administrator password.
-- Continued through the setup wizard.
+- Continue through the setup wizard.

 Explanation:
-This step ensured that the client computer was deployed with a supported Windows operating system that will later be connected to the DC-1 domain controller as part of the Active Directory environment.
+This step varifies that the client computer is deployed with a supported Windows operating system that will later be connected to the DC-1 domain controller as part of the Active Directory environment.

 <h2>Configure Networking for Client-1</h2>